 Calvin Pennix received his MFA and MA degrees from Chapman University.
 His primary interest is contemporary poetry - the reading, writing, and teaching of - and his poetry has been published by ucity review, A Few Lines Magazine, Unlikely 2.0, and Counterexample Poetics.
 He has recently self-published his first book of poetry and is the founding editor of Quarter After.

 Corin Porter received a B.A. in English from Boston College, graduating in 2010.
 He received his MFA and MA degrees from Chapman University.

 Kathy Tafolla graduated from Chapman University in May 2010 with a MA in English Literature and an MFA in Creative Writing.
 She currently works as a marketing copywriter for an online company and as a freelance writer.
 Recently, Kathy has finished a historical novel.
 She continues to write both poetry and fiction on a regular basis.

 Michael Tesauro received a Master of Fine Arts in Creative Writing and a Master of Arts in English from Chapman University.
-He works as an instructor at Crafton Hills College.
-He is a fiction editor for Tin Cannon Literary Journal.
-He writes for Life & Thyme Magazine, and In Good Spirits Magazine.
-His writing has been published in Crack the Spine, Wilderness House Review, Carnival Literary Magazine, Inlandia Journal, What Weekly Baltimore, Blast Furnace Press, and others.
-His short story "Brave and in Good Spirits," was a finalist on the 2013 Pen-2-Paper shortlist.
+He is an instructor at Chaffey College, and a Senior Copywriter at NewLeaf Labs.
+His non-fiction essays can be found in Life & Thyme Magazine.
+His fiction has been published in Crack the Spine, Wilderness House Review, Carnival Literary Magazine, Inlandia Journal, What Weekly Baltimore, Blast Furnace Press, and others.
+His short story "Brave and in Good Spirits" was a finalist on the 2013 Pen-2-Paper shortlist.